 Permaculture Education Centre

-Must teach PRI accredited PDCs and other PRI accredited courses (eg Internships, practicals, specialist courses, certificate and diploma courses).
-Must have a library of resource materials and access to research for staff and students.
+PRI offers accreditation for teachers and accredited PDCs and other PRI accredited courses (eg Internships, practicals, specialist courses, certificate and diploma courses).

 Permaculture (the word, coined by Bill Mollison, is a portmanteau of permanent agriculture and permanent culture) is the conscious design and maintenance of agriculturally productive ecosystems which have the diversity, stability, and resilience of natural ecosystems.
 It is the harmonious integration of landscape and people — providing their food, energy, shelter, and other material and non-material needs in a sustainable way.
 Without permanent agriculture there is no possibility of a stable social order.

 Permaculture design is a system of assembling conceptual, material, and strategic components in a pattern which functions to benefit life in all its forms.

 The philosophy behind permaculture is one of working with, rather than against, nature; of protracted and thoughtful observation rather than protracted and thoughtless action; of looking at systems in all their functions, rather than asking only one yield of them; and allowing systems to demonstrate their own evolutions.

 As the basis of permaculture is beneficial design, it can be added to all other ethical training and skills, and has the potential of taking a place in all human endeavors.
 In the broad landscape, however, permaculture concentrates on already-settled areas and agricultural lands.
 Almost all of these need drastic rehabilitation and re-thinking.
 One certain result of using our skills to integrate food supply and settlement, to catch water from our roof areas, and to place nearby a zone of fuel forest which receives wastes and supplies energy, will be to free most of the area of the globe for the rehabilitation of natural systems.
 These need never be looked upon as “of use to people”, except in the very broad sense of global health.